St0fF-NPL-ToM/cpu_info/README.md

 > NOTE: c++20 is required for compilation due to the use of `std::format` and `std::vformat`

 Inside your code, instantiate a `cpu_info` object.
-It will run a complete query of your CPU infrastructure upon construction.
+It will run a complete query of your CPU infrastructure upon construction:

+- query current thread's cpu capabilities to determine operation mode
+- query apic_ids of system processors
+- in case of "modern way available": cycle all CPUs to query their respective caps
+	- this will bind the calling thread to each system cpu one after each other
+	- taking some time to finish … so it's best to call it once and make the object globally available

 Then you may use the class' members directly (it's mostly open, besides, you could edit it), or ask a question: